By Katie Cline, Editor-in-Chief

 “It spread like wildfire,” Garmon said.
 “It’s a big deal.
 It’s the first sighting in about a year and a half.”

 Garmon and McDaniels saw about 17 different species of reptiles and amphibians on their trip, including gopher frog tadpoles and southern cricket frogs.
-Both are exciting finds, because gopher frogs are endangered in the state of Alabama, and southern cricket frogs have orange, yellow and green color variations in addition to the brown coloring that is seen in the northern cricket frogs found in Jacksonville.
+Both are exciting finds, because gopher frogs are endangered in the state of Alabama, and southern cricket frogs have orange, yellow and green color variations in not seen in the brown coloring of the northern cricket frogs found in Jacksonville.

 “Be sure to read up on the species of local fauna [before you travel] so you know what to expect and what you might encounter,” Garmon advised.

 And when it comes to snakes, the consensus is that it’s best to leave them to the professionals.

 “If you aren’t familiar with snakes and can’t identify them, leave them alone,” McDaniels said.